GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (293).md

 **At Higher Tiers**: Each tier beyond minimum grants the attack an additional +1 bonus.

 **Critical Failure**: The skull levitates and faces you, blasting you with unintended powers.
 It inflicts two attacks against you, one of each chosen type.
 These attacks gains a bonus against you equal to half of the spell's tier for the purpose of inflicting a critical hit.
-It then disintigrates.
+It then disintegrates.

 ###### In case someone decides to use a perdrine as the skull, it receives a wound in place of being destroyed.

+#### Grave Grasp

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 30 yards

+**Effect**: You create a phantasmal hand which reaches out to clutch your target within range.
+This inflicts an attack roll.
+If odd, it is cold.
+If even, it is necrotic.
+This attack cannot damage armor.
+If it would qualify to damage armor against a creature of undeath, that creature will lose points of undeath equal to the spellcheck's result.
+If this spell is a critical hit, it does not inflict the traditional critical hit effect and instead causes the foe to be so overcome with fear that they will not be able to perform any movement until the end of the round.
+Then, they must succeed a [Will] save or be unable to perform a move during the following round.
+This spell can reach into the ethereal plane when cast from the material plane and vice versa.
+If the spellcheck is a critical success, your attacks (other than those of this spell) have advantage on that creature while it is afeared.

+Though the target cannot move from the compulsion of fear, it is not considered immobile and does not suffer the other penalties of that condition.

+**At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may either increase the range by 5 yards or modify the attack roll die result by one step.

+**Critical Failure**: You tap into a nihilistic force but are unable to control it.
+You are subject to a cold attack and a necrotic attack.
+If either attack roll result is odd, that attack gains a bonus equal to the spell's tier.
+If even, it ignores armor.

 #### Grave Mark